Adam5Wu/ESPZWAppliance/README.md

 Then you want to show it off to your friends and/or potential customers.

-It is so easy, just bring the tiny module and a battery to wherever and turn it on and ...
-Ooops, *why the module cannot get Internet?* (Because the AP / password is different?)
+It is so easy, just bring the tiny module and a battery to wherever and turn it on and

+...
+Ooops!

+*Why the module cannot get Internet?* (Because the AP / password is different?)

 *And why is the time off by a couple of hours?* (Because you are in a different time zone?)

+*And why ...*

 Well, it is not so simple after all.
 You have an application, but you need an appliance.